Mteheran/blazor-file-alibabacloud/README.md

-## Blazor file management
+## Blazor file management wth Alibaba cloud
-In this repository you will find a complete guide to manage file in blazor
+In this repository you will find a complete guide to manage file in blazor and save files in alibaba cloud OSS

 First, we have to create a new component and add the InputFile